Marathon training has a way of slowly taking over your life.

 “The hours it takes to properly prepare for a marathon must be accompanied by stillness each day.
 Just five minutes of quality deep breathing can renew emotional energy,” says Perlus.

-The wonderful thing about building this stillness into your training plan is that it will also prevent burnout along with overcoming it.
+The wonderful thing about building this stillness into your training plan is that it will also help prevent burnout and help you overcome it.

 #7: Seek variety.